exoplatform/exo-documentation/docs/UsingKudos.rst

 |image2|

-- A comment written by the user
+- A comment posted by the user

 |image3|